 Some of the importance of computer in office include preparation of word documents like letters, reports, work orders, and financial reports, presentation of reports and proposals to and behalf of executive and better level office personnel, management of email services to take care of and sustain business and communication services, filing, storage and retrieval of business information and support for internal and external business services that need messaging, faxes, printing, photocopying, video and electronic transmissions.

-For some of the processes described above, computers enable the utilization of “productive” office software tools that facilitate effective management of data processing documentation, extensive numerical calculations and outputs that are useful in deciding, and quite complex but highly organized collections of varied sorts of data, which can be alphabetical, numerical, or both.
+The importance of computer in office enables the utilization of “productive” office software tools that facilitate effective management of data processing documentation, extensive numerical calculations and outputs that are useful in deciding, and quite complex but highly organized collections of varied sorts of data, which can be alphabetical, numerical, or both.
 Again the latter functions leave quick and straightforward management, of business data, that facilitate quick office operations thereby producing useful business information like billing and invoices.
 In this regard, office software tools, like the Microsoft Software Suite of productive tools, are a basic feature of just about every modern office computer software.

-Modern computer networks facilitate business interactions among offices in small and enormous businesses and also promote productive two way or multi-path business flows with other remote business, governmental, legal, and commercial and almost the other relevant or related business concerns.
+Modern computer networks facilitate business interactions among offices in small and enormous businesses and also promote productive two ways or multi-path business flows with other remote business, governmental, legal, and commercial, and almost the other relevant or related business concerns.
 Intrinsically they extend and augment the reach and capability of the office enterprise.

 The office computer has therefore leaped forward from being a mere facilitator of platforms for data processing, spreadsheets, databases, and PowerPoint presentations to being a dynamic and interactive business instrument for offices in contemporary times.